A lower bound for the Milnor number of vector fields: Abstract

 \section{Abstract}

-We study holomorphic vector fields whose singular locus contains a local complete intersection smooth positive–dimensional component.
-We prove global and local formulas expressing the limiting Milnor/Poincaré–Hopf contribution along such a component in terms of its embedded scheme structure, and we obtain sharp lower bounds for this contribution under holomorphic perturbations.
-We provide explicit families show optimality and illustrate how singularities may redistribute between a fixed neighborhood of the component and the part at infinity in projective compactifications.
+We study holomorphic vector fields whose singular locus contains a smooth positive-dimensional local complete-intersection component.
+We obtain an exact global formula for its Milnor--Poincar\'e--Hopf contribution and prove a sharp local lower bound, valid under holomorphic perturbations, in terms of the embedded contribution associated with the component.
+As an application to gradient vector fields, we derive a lower bound for the total Milnor number of the isolated critical points arising near a smooth positive-dimensional critical component; for a morsification, this becomes a lower bound for the number of Morse critical points converging to that component.
+Explicit families show that the bounds are sharp and exhibit the redistribution of singularities between a fixed neighbourhood of the component and the hyperplane at infinity in projective compactifications.